-You are eligible for membership in our plan as long as:
+You are eligible for membership in our Plan as long as:

-- You meet the eligibility requirements of ERS - You have Medicare Part A or Medicare Part B (or you have both Part A and Part B) - -- and -- you are a United States citizen or are lawfully present in the United States - -- and -- you live in our geographic service area (Section 2.2 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it.
+- You meet the eligibility requirements of ERS - You have Medicare Part A and Medicare Part B - -- and -- you are a United States citizen or are lawfully present in the United States - -- and -- you live in our geographic Service Area (Section 2.2 below describes our Service Area).
+Incarcerated individuals are not considered living in the geographic Service Area even if they are physically located in it.

-Section 2.2 Here is the plan service area for HealthSelect Medicare Rx (PDP)
+Section 2.2 Here is the Plan Service Area for HealthSelectSM Medicare Rx PDP

-HealthSelect Medicare Rx (PDP) is available only to individuals who live in our plan service area.
-To remain a member of our plan, you must continue to reside in the plan service area.
-Our service area includes all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.
+HealthSelectSM Medicare Rx PDP is available only to individuals who live in our Plan Service Area.
+To remain a Member of our Plan, you must continue to reside in the Plan Service Area.
+Our Service Area includes all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.

-If you plan to move, please contact ERS toll-free at (877) 275-4377, choose IVR prompt for "insurance" Monday through Friday, 7:00 a.m. to 7:00 p.m. and Saturday 8:00 a.m. to 5:30 p.m., Central Time, except major holidays.
+If you Plan to move, please contact ERS toll-free at (877) 275-4377, (TTY: 711), choose IVR prompt for "insurance" Monday through Friday, 8:00 a.m. to 5:00 p.m., except major holidays.